section-engineering-education/engineering-education/content/articles/machine-learning-using-pandas-profiling-and-scikit-learn-pipeline/index.md

 - Understand [steps in dataset preprocessing](https://towardsdatascience.com/introduction-to-data-preprocessing-in-machine-learning-a9fa83a5dc9d)

 ### How the Scikit-learn Pipeline works
 Scikit-learn Pipeline is a powerful tool that automates the machine development stages.
-It has a sequence of transformation methods followed by a model estimator function.
-They are then assembled and executed as a single process to produce a final model.
+It has a sequence of transformation methods followed by a model estimator function assembled and executed as a single process to produce a final model.

 The Scikit-learn Pipeline steps are in two categories:
 1. Transformers.
 2. Estimators.

 #### Transformers
 This step contains all the Scikit-Learn methods and classes that perform data transformation.
-Data transformation is an essential stage in machine learning.
+Data transformation is an important stage in machine learning.

 It converts the raw dataset into a format that the model can understand and easily use.
-Data transformation performs feature engineering and dataset preprocessing.
+In addition, data transformation performs feature engineering and dataset preprocessing.

 Feature engineering gets relevant and unique attributes from the dataset called features.
 The model then uses the features as input during training.
-Dataset preprocessing involves dataset cleaning, dataset formatting, and removing noise from the dataset.
+Dataset preprocessing involves dataset cleaning, formatting, and removing noise from the dataset.

 Some of the most common activities involved in dataset preprocessing are as follows:
 - Removing outliers
 Outliers are data points that deviate from the other observations in the dataset.
-It ensures we have data points that conform to the normal behavior of the dataset.
+It ensures we have data points that conform to the expected behaviour of the dataset.

 - Imputing missing values
 Dataset imputation replaces missing values in a dataset with some generated values.
 It ensures that we have a complete dataset before feeding it to the model.